New Student Orientation for First Year Students

 AlcoholEdu uses science-based research and interactive strategies, including personalized feedback, to educate students about alcohol and its effects.
 Whether you drink or not, the course can empower you to make well-informed decisions about alcohol and help better manage drinking behavior - your own, and/or any that may happen around you.

 The course has two sections.
-Part One must be completed between June 15 and July 31, 2013.
-Part Two must be completed by September 15, 2013.
+Part One must be completed by September 16, 2016.
+Part Two must be completed by October 25th, 2016.

 Before attending your New Student Orientation session remember to: